Mission Blue - Sylvia Earle

 I wish you would use all means at your disposal — films! expeditions! the web! new submarines! — to create a campaign to ignite public support for a global network of marine protected areas, Hope Spots large enough to save and restore the blue heart of the planet.

-- Ignite support for Sylvia's wish and join the Mission Blue online community: follow Mission Blue on Facebook and Mission Blue on Twitter
+- Ignite support for Sylvia's wish by joining the Mission Blue online community: follow Mission Blue on Facebook and Mission Blue on Twitter.

 Sylvia Earle has been at the frontier of deep ocean exploration for four decades.
 She's led more than 50 undersea expeditions, and she's been an equally tireless advocate for our oceans and the creatures who live in them.